ywanyi/devdocs/extension-dev-guide/events-and-observers.md

 ### Overview

 Working with events and observers is one of the main ways to extend Magento functionality.
 The events and observers implementation in Magento 2 is based on the [publish-subscribe pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern){:target="_self"}.
-Using events and observers, you can run your custom code in response to a specific Magento {% glossarytooltip c57aef7c-97b4-4b2b-a999-8001accef1fe %}event{% endglossarytooltip %} or even a custom event.
+Using events and observers, you can run your custom code in response to a specific Magento [event](https://glossary.magento.com/event) or even a custom event.

 ### Events